 Joint Steering Committee

-Comprised of technical staff from local jurisdictions along the SR 167 and SR 509 corridors, representatives from community and business groups, transit agencies and planning organizations.
-The Steering Committee reviews project design details including traffic analysis, costs and environmental impacts.
+Technical staff from local jurisdictions along the SR 167 and SR 509 corridors, representatives from community and business groups, transit agencies and planning organizations are members of the steering committee.
+Committee members review project design details including traffic analysis, costs and environmental impacts.

 Joint Executive Committee

-The SR 509 Completion Project will extend SR 509 from its current end point near Seattle-Tacoma International Airport to I-5, add a southern access point to the airport at 24th Avenue South and improve service between industrial districts by allowing general purpose traffic and trucks to bypass I-5, SR 99 and local streets.
-There are three stages of construction (labeled on the map below as Stages 1a, 1b and 2).
+The SR 509 Completion Project will extend SR 509 from its current end point near Sea-Tac Airport to I-5, add a southern access point to the airport at 24th Avenue South and improve service between industrial districts by allowing general purpose traffic and trucks to bypass I-5, SR 99 and local streets.
+There are three stages of construction, labeled on the map below as Stages 1a, 1b and 2.

 SR 167 Completion Project in Pierce County

 The SR 167 Completion Project builds 6 miles of new highway between Puyallup and SR 509/Port of Tacoma, completing a long-planned connection to I-5.
-There are three stages of construction (labeled on the map below as Stages 1a, 1b and 2) with construction scheduled through 2028.
+There are multiple stages construction, labeled on the map below as Stages 1a, 1b, 2a and 2b, with construction scheduled through 2030.

 Multimodal benefits of the Puget Sound Gateway Program